Skip to main content

 Domain

 The URL of the SonarQube server.
-Required for Orchestration and Extraction scans.
+This is required for Orchestration and Extraction scans.
 This value corresponds to the sonar.host.url setting in SonarQube.

 The fully-qualified URL to the scanner.